It was only a dream, but it seemed so real:

-I was standing on a starting line, ready to run some type of race.
-Off to my left was a man dressed in a long white robe, wearing leather sandals on his feet.
-His dark beard and long hair framed his bronze colored face.
-He had a starter’s gun in his hand.
+I stood on a starting line waiting for a race.
+A man dressed in a long white robe stood off to my left, wearing leather sandals on his feet.
+His dark beard and long hair framed his bronze face.
+He held a starter’s gun in his hand and nodded at me.

-I pulled my red track shorts up, yanked my white athletic tee-shirt out of my shorts for more freedom of movement and checked to see if my shoestrings were tied tightly on my Nike running shoes.
+I pulled up my red track shorts, yanked my white athletic t-shirt outside my shorts for more freedom of movement, and checked to see if my shoestrings were tied tightly on my Nike running shoes.
 Everything seemed ready.
-I nodded.
+I nodded back at him.

-I looked over the race course.
-In the distance, I saw the end point.
-There were finances, healings, deliverances, miracles, wonders, peace and joy just beyond the finish line.
-But between the starting line and the finish line was an obstacle course.
+I looked over the racecourse.
+In the distance, I saw the finish line with healing, deliverance, prosperity, miracles, wonders, peace, and joy awaiting me on the other side.
+Between the starting and finishing lines stretched an obstacle course.
 Posts sticking out of the ground.
 Fences.
 Brick walls.
 Quicksand pits.
 Mud bogs.
 Trees.
 Rivers.
 Water falls.
 Railroad tracks.
 Highways.
 Tunnels.
 Dangerous cliffs.
-Fortunately, a narrow path wound its way back and forth through the course.
-It looked easy enough to me – just stay on the path and run as fast as I could.
+A narrow path zigzagged its way through the course like a switchback jungle road.
+It looks easy enough, I thought, just stay on the path and run as fast as I can.

 I got down on my haunches.

-I rose up into a sprinter’s position.
-My feet were set to slingshot my body forward.
+I rose into a sprinter’s position.
+My feet and legs strained, set to slingshot my body forward.

 He walked over and covered my eyes with a black blindfold.
 Not one ray of light touched my eyes.
-It was perfectly dark – I could not see a thing.
+I could not see a thing, not even my feet.

-“Now, don’t forget, you need to go as fast as you can.”
+“Now, don’t forget, you must go as fast as you can.”

-Behind me, I heard some whispering, a very quiet voice speaking something or other.
+I heard a faint whispering behind me, a soft voice saying something.
 I paid no attention to it.

 I took off like an Olympic sprinter, running as fast as I could.

-BAM!
 I hit a post and fell to the ground.
-My nose felt like it was broken, blood was gushing from it.
-I could feel the wetness soaking through my tee-shirt.
-It hurt so much that I wanted to just lay there and quit.
+My nose felt like it was broken with blood gushing from it.
+The warm wetness soaked through my t-shirt.
+It hurt so much I wanted to just lie there and quit.

 I struggled to my feet.
-As I did, I heard the same quiet voice speaking some words behind me.
-But once again, I paid no attention to it and took off running.
+As I did, the same soft voice whispered words behind me.
+But again, I paid no attention and took off running.

-YUCK!
-I fell into a quicksand pit and found myself sinking under some glop.
+I fell into a quicksand pit and found myself sinking under the heavy glop.
 The more I flailed my arms and legs, the faster I sank.
-Soon, the sandy goop was up to my neck and not far from my nose.
+The sandy goop soon reached my neck, not far from my nose.

 “Help me, Lord,” I shouted.

-Somehow, I floated over to the edge and crawled out of the pit.
-I laid there.
-It was all I could do to catch my breath from the physical all-out effort of trying to survive the ordeal.
+My body relaxed and I floated over to the edge, crawling out of the pit.
+I flopped down there.
+It was all I could do to catch my breath from the all-out physical effort of trying to survive.
 I wanted to quit.

 “Don’t forget.
-This is a timed race; you need to go as fast as you can!” the man exclaimed.
+This is a timed race.
+You need to go as fast as you can,” the starter exclaimed.

 Why I stood up, I don’t know.
-Maybe, I am a glutton for punishment or possibly I am a modern day Don Quixote looking for futile endeavors to engage in.
-I brushed the sand off my legs and attempted to clean off my shoes.
-As I did this, I once more heard what sounded like soft whispers in the background.
-But again, I ignored them.
+Maybe I was a glutton for punishment or possibly a modern day Don Quixote searching for futile endeavors to joust against.
+I brushed the sand off my legs and attempted to clean my shoes.
+I once more heard what sounded like soft whispers in the background, but like the earlier times, I ignored them.

-My sense of direction was completely turned around.
-However, I gave it the old college try and just took off running,
+My sense of direction was completely out of kilter.
+I could not figure up from down, let alone north, south, east, or west.
+However, I gave it the old college try and took off running.

-SPLASH!
 I fell into a deep river with fast-moving waters rushing over me.
 The hurtling rapids sent me flying downstream in a haphazard manner, smashing my body against rocks and floating logs.
-When I tried to swim toward either shore, my body was battered by the full force of the current and flung about like a rag doll in a typhoon.
+I attempted to swim toward shore, but the full force of the current battered my body, flinging me about like a rag doll in a typhoon.

 My hand reached out and grasped a tree limb.
-I pulled myself across the stream, hand over hand on the limb and climbed up onto the shore.
-I vomited water from my lungs.
+I pulled myself across the stream, hand over hand on the limb, and climbed onto the shore.
 This was the end.
-I couldn’t take anymore.
+I couldn’t handle anymore.

-As I sat there, I heard the quiet voice whispering to me.
+I heard the soft voice whispering to me once again.
 This time I gave it my full attention and listened.
-“Stand up,” the voice said.

 I obeyed it.